 Four Mile campground at Culham Inlet, seven kilometres west of Hopetoun via Hamersely Drive.
 Suitable for tents, campervans, trailers and larger caravans.
 Pit toilets, change room suitable for a portable shower, barbecue and picnic area.
 Park entry fees apply.
 Camping fees $11 per person per night.

 St Mary’s Inlet near the St Mary River mouth.
 Pit toilets.
 Suitable for campervans, small caravans and trailers, and tents.
 Accessed from Point Ann Road.
 Park entry fees apply.
 Camping fees $8 per person per night.

 Quaalup historic homestead (1858) , in a pocket of private land surrounded by the Fitzgerald River National Park has been restored by the present owners as Quaalup Wilderness Retreat, where they offer camping sites (unpowered or minimal power) and chalet accommodation 47 kilometres north of Bremer Bay by all seasons roads, or 180 kilometres north east of Albany.
 We found the nine kilometres of road through the National Park to Quaalup Homestead very corrugated, but that would depend on when last graded.
 The “short cut” from Bremer Bay is dry weather seasonal access only track and probably not suitable for towing a caravan.
 It can only be used when the mouth of the Wellstead Estuary can be crossed.

-a 300 acre property just four kilometres east of Ravensthorpe, south side of the South Coast Highway.
-Fitzy's has been CLOSED
+Bush Camp is a 300 acre property just four kilometres east of Ravensthorpe, south side of the South Coast Highway.
+Fitzy's

 Fitzy’s Bush Camp is a 300 acre property just four kilometres east of Ravensthorpe, south side of the South Coast Highway.
 Fitzy's has been CLOSED to camping.